Internal

 Portfolio or Journal Reflective portfolio 50 3,000 words During the University resit period Students will submit a portfolio at the end of the module.
 The portfolio will include short personal reflections on some seminar discussions/activities (to be chosen by the student), and critical responses to selected readings.

-Written coursework assignment Policy brief 50 2,500 words During the University resit period Students will use theoretical knowledge gained on the module to identify and evaluate the ethical considerations raised by a concrete policy question.
+Written coursework assignment Policy essay 50 2,500 words During the University resit period Students will use theoretical knowledge gained on the module to identify and evaluate the ethical considerations raised by a concrete policy question.
 The assignment will develop students' wider skills in writing for non-academic audiences.

 Additional costs